 In a skillet over medium heat, melt the butter or bacon drippings with the brown sugar.
 Add the apples and cook over medium until apples begin to release juices.
-Reduce to medium low and simmer for about 15 minutes or until apples are tender.
+Reduce to medium low, cover and simmer for about 15 minutes or until apples reach desired tenderness.
 Sprinkle spices on top and toss until well blended.

-Cook's Notes: I prefer to use the tart Granny Smith apples because they retain a bit of the firmness even when cooked, and I do also prefer to peel mine.
-For me, that peeling thing is a texture issue, but if you use a more tender skinned apple like Red or Yellow Delicious, or if you don't mind the peel, go right ahead and leave them on.
-Can also cut apples into chunks.
+Cook's Notes: When I use a more firm apple, like Granny Smiths, I prefer to peel them.
+When using a more tender skinned apple like Gala, Honeycrisp, Red or Yellow Delicious, or if you don't mind the peel, leave them unpeeled.
+May also cut apples into chunks.
 Okay to substitute apple pie or pumpkin pie spice for the individual spices, so if you have those in your pantry by all means use them here.